mrcavalcanti/mosaicoo/docs/sources/enterprise/vault.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) and [Grafana Cloud Advanced]({{< relref "/grafana-cloud" >}}).

-> **Note:** If you have Grafana [set up for high availability]({{< relref "../administration/set-up-for-high-availability.md" >}}), then we advise not to use dynamic secrets for provisioning files.
+> **Note:** If you have Mosaicoo [set up for high availability]({{< relref "../administration/set-up-for-high-availability.md" >}}), then we advise not to use dynamic secrets for provisioning files.
-> Each Grafana instance is responsible for renewing its own leases.
-Your data source leases might expire when one of your Grafana servers shuts down.
+> Each Mosaicoo instance is responsible for renewing its own leases.
+Your data source leases might expire when one of your Mosaicoo servers shuts down.

 ## Configuration

 Before using Vault, you need to activate it by providing a URL, authentication method (currently only token), and a token for your Vault service.
-Grafana automatically renews the service token if it is renewable and set up with a limited lifetime.
+Mosaicoo automatically renews the service token if it is renewable and set up with a limited lifetime.

-If you're using short-lived leases, then you can also configure how often Grafana should renew the lease and for how long.
+If you're using short-lived leases, then you can also configure how often Mosaicoo should renew the lease and for how long.
 We recommend keeping the defaults unless you run into problems.

 ```ini
 [keystore.vault]